 You’ll start the tour at Kendall College and make your way to 20 additional downtown landmarks, accompanied by audio and video clips that convey the scary stories surrounding each location.
 Be sure to wear headphones or ear buds to enhance your experience.

 Ghostly history tours and Halloween happenings lead a huge lineup of fun fall things to do in Grand Rapids.
-Visit our Fall page to plan your itinerary!
+Visit our Halloween and Fall pages to plan your itinerary!